Parkman328/aws_immersion/content/redshift-s3.md

 permalink: /replicate/tutorial/Amazon-Redshift-target.php
 ---

-Next we need to configure our IAM Policy and Download Access and Secret Keys for Qlik Replicate to stage the data to Amazon S3 prior to writing it Redshift
+Next we need to configure our IAM Policy and Download Access and Secret Keys for Qlik Replicate to stage the data to Amazon S3 prior to writing it Redshift.

 AWS IAM Policies, Users, and Roles are way AWS Secures resources and gives the right amount of access.